Fabiancrg/Aeris_Lite/README.md

   - Check GPIO wiring for all 5 LEDs (GPIO21, 4, 8, 5, 10)
   - Verify LED power supply (3.3V or 5V depending on SK6812 spec)
   - Check serial logs for RMT initialization errors
-  - Ensure LEDs are enabled via Zigbee On/Off attribute (endpoint 9)
+  - Ensure master switch is ON (endpoint 9, On/Off cluster)
+  - Verify LED enable mask is not 0x00 (check attribute 0xF00C)
   - Look for "LED initialized" messages in logs
 - **Some LEDs work, others don't**:
   - Check individual GPIO connections
   - Verify all 5 RMT channels initialized (check logs)
   - Test each LED's GPIO pin continuity
   - Check for damaged LEDs
+  - **Check LED enable mask** - specific LEDs may be disabled via bitmask
+    - Read attribute 0xF00C to see which LEDs are enabled
+    - Set to 0x1F (31) to enable all LEDs
 - **LEDs show wrong colors**:
   - Verify sensor readings are accurate (check sensor endpoints)
   - Review threshold configuration in Zigbee2MQTT